 On Windows, the SharePlex installer is named sp_setup_version.exe.
-It is a bundle that contains SharePlex binaries for all of the supported databases and versions, including components for capture from a SQL Server source database.
+It is a bundle that contains SharePlex binaries for all of the supported databases and versions.

 The installer installs the following items:

 - · The SharePlex binaries and files - The SharePlex for database program - The MKS Platform Components program from Parametric Technology Corporation (default C:\Program Files\MKS Toolkit) - Windows registry entries under \HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432node. - One or more SharePlex port number Windows services (depending on the installed configuration)